gcripert/CO2_emissions/README.md

-# Global CO2 Emissions (work in progress)
+# Taking a Look at Global CO2 Emissions
 by Gabrielle Ripert

 ## About
 This is a project for Code Louisville Data Analysis 1.
-It will explore trends in global carbon dioxide emissions from various sources as well as per capita.
+It will explore trends in carbon dioxide emissions from 1950 to 2021.
+To provide for better visualization of the data, all countries have been sorted into six geographically based regions.

+The original csv data can be found at: https://www.kaggle.com/datasets/thedevastator/global-fossil-co2-emissions-by-country-2002-2022

-## Instructions
+## Running This Program
-Python 3.11 will need to be installed to run this program.
+You will need to have Python 3.11 installed to run this program

-1. Clone the repository.
+1. Clone the repository
 2. Activate the virtual environment in the project folder
 3. Use pip to install requirements.txt
 4. Run CO2_emissions_analysis.py